TanZY1310/LibraryAPI/README.md

 4. Borrow book - POST /library/borrow
 5. Return book - POST /library/return

-Use the below link to access the OpenAPI Swagger UI interface to test the endpoints http://localhost:8080/swagger-ui/index.html
+Use the link to access the OpenAPI Swagger UI interface to test the endpoints http://localhost:8080/swagger-ui/index.html